portworx/px-docs/scheduler/kubernetes/elasticstack-kibana-k8s.md

           storage: 80Gi
 ```

-Apply the Statefulset spec for the Elastic search data nodes alongwith the headless service.
+Apply the Statefulset spec for the Elastic search data nodes along with the headless service.
 ```
 kubectl apply -f es-data-svc.yaml service "es-data-srv" created